 While visiting Rebecca’s home yesterday evening, Sophia spied flower arrangements, fruit baskets and greeting cards covering the kitchen’s center island.
-While her hostess was otherwise occupied, my wife took the opportunity to peruse several of the cards and gift notes.
-All the messages conveyed condolences for the loss of Rebecca’s unborn fetus!
+While her hostess was otherwise occupied, my wife took the opportunity to peruse several of the notes.
+All messages conveyed condolences for the loss of Rebecca’s unborn fetus!

 The sentiments came as a surprise to Sophia.
-Not only had Rebecca failed to mention being with child, but her tight-fitting gym outfit had never exhibited the slightest sign of conception.
+Not only had Rebecca failed to mention being with child, but her tight fitting gym outfit had never exhibited the slightest sign of growing life.

 Stunned, my wife stuttered: “But, but … you don’t look pregnant!”

 “Not at the moment, I don’t,” Rebecca replied.
-“But when I went to work, I wore the same prosthetic actresses wear on TV to make it seem like they’re carrying.
+“When I went to work though, I wore the same prosthetic that actresses wear on TV to make it seem like they’re carrying.
 I managed a very convincing bulge too.”

-Even more astonished, Sophia queried: “I see … What’s with the miscarriage?”
+Even more astonished, Sophia queried: “Oohh kaaay.
+Then what’s with the miscarriage?”

 “Well, I’m only allowed to use the parking spot till I deliver, and I’m obviously not giving birth.
 So, two weeks ago, a month before my ‘due date,’ I called in sick after suffering a tragic late-term miscarriage.
-My understanding boss told me to take as much time off as I need.
-And as you can see, my concerned co-workers have been showering me with cards, flowers and gift baskets.
-I’ll have to thank them all when I go back to work on Monday.”
+My understanding boss told me to take as much time off as I needed.
+As you can see, my concerned co-workers have been showering me with cards, flowers and gift baskets.
+I’ll have to thank them all when I go back to the office on Monday.”